Does Couples Counseling Work? A Key Tool

 As adults, we usually tell our story with words.
 As a child, if your caregivers helped you understand what was happening to you in upsetting situations accurately, you were most likely able to calm down relatively quickly.
 You’d understand what happened to you, and you’d more likely be able to predict what may happen to you in the future.

 Perhaps you have experiences as a child that you couldn’t understand or give meaning to.
 Without a caregiver providing a healthy narrative voice, it’s unlikely you could manage what you were feeling, or accurately understand what you were going through.
-As a child develops, he or she forms the capacity to create a personal narrative based on the voice of the key caregivers in childhood.
+As a child develops, they forms the capacity to create a personal narrative based on the voice of the key caregivers in childhood.
 In the end, how you as a child told your story reflects how you came to understand your world, and how you learned to manage your feelings.

 How to save a marriage or relationship, even if it is failing